How to control the Room Finder in Outlook

-The RoomFinderShow policy value is a DWORD value under the following registry paths (by Outlook version):
+RoomFinderShowvalue is a DWORD value under the following registry path (by Outlook version):

 If RoomFinderShow = 0 in these registry paths, the Room Finder behaves in the following manner when you start Outlook:

-- By default, the Room Finder is not shown on the Appointment screen.
+- By default, the Room Finder isn't shown on the Appointment screen.

 - You can manually enable the Room Finder on the Appointment screen.

-- By default, If you open a new meeting form after you enable the Room Finder in another meeting form, the Room Finder is not shown on the Appointment screen of the new meeting form.
+- By default, If you open a new meeting form after you enable the Room Finder in another meeting form, the Room Finder isn't shown on the Appointment screen of the new meeting form.

 - If you manually enable and then disable the Room Finder on the Appointment screen, nothing is written to the registry.

-The RoomFinderForceDisabled policy value was introduced in an update to the "Microsoft Exchange Add-in".
-It is used by Outlook only after you install the update for your version of Outlook.
+RoomFinderForceDisabledvalue was introduced in an update to the "Microsoft Exchange Add-in".
+It's used by Outlook only after you install the update for your version of Outlook.

 Another way to completely disable (hide) the Room Finder on the Scheduling Assistant and Appointment screens is to disable the "Microsoft Exchange Add-in" add-in.
-To do this, follow these steps.
+To do so, follow these steps.

-We do not recommend that you disable the Microsoft Exchange Add-in because this also disables other features (such as "Protect before send" and "Voicemail integration").
+We don't recommend that you disable the Microsoft Exchange Add-in, because it also disables other features, such as "Protect before send" and "Voicemail integration".